MichaelGallo/Favola/README.md

 An object in the game can be anything, from the player character, a room, an item, an NPC or simply an abstract container for functions.
 From the viewpoint of the game engine, it's something that can be in or out of focus.
 If it's in focus, it provides actions that can be performed.

+All objects are static, meaning they can't be created nor destroyed while the game is running.

 ### Inheritance

 An object can be derived from any number of existing objects by listing their comma-separated identifiers in the first line of the object definition, after a colon.
-For example `Auditorium : Location, Indoors` would create an object called `Auditorium` which inherits all attributes, child objects, actions, properties, and functions from two previously defined objects; `Location` and `Indoors`.
+For example `Auditorium : Location, Indoors` would create an object called `Auditorium` which inherits all attributes, child objects (e.g. "ceiling"), actions, properties, and functions from two previously defined objects; `Location` and `Indoors`.
 If those two parent objects have some things in common, `Indoors` would override `Location`, as it's listed second.

 ### Object Attributes